ahmed-mahraf/Penalty-Shootout/README.md

-# Penalty-Shootout
+# Penalty Shootout (Year 2 University 2018/19)
-A basic Penalty Shootout using Object-Oriented C++, with the SFML lib &amp; Box 2D.
+A basic Penalty Shootout using Object-Oriented C++, with the SFML lib & Box 2D.